Roco-scientist/NGS-Barcode-Count-C/README.md

 representing one of the three barcodes.
 For CRISPR or barcode seq, where there may only be one barcode to count, this column would be all 1s.

 ## Run
 After compilation, the `barcode` binary can be moved anywhere.
+It will be located in barcode-count/build/bin directory after compilation.
 <br>
 <br>
 Run barcode-count<br>

 ```
-bin/barcode-count --fastq <fastq_file> \
+build/bin/barcode-count --fastq <fastq_file> \
 	--sample_barcodes <sample_barcodes_file> \
 	--sequence_format <sequence_format_file> \
 	--counted_barcodes <counted_barcodes_file> \